Sea Doo Logo

 Sea Doo: Brand overview

-Bombardier, a company already well-known for its snowmobiles, chose to enter the watercraft industry in 1968, which marked the beginning of the Sea-Doo saga.
+Bombardier, already well-known for its snowmobiles, entered the watercraft industry in 1968, marking the beginning of the Sea-Doo saga.
 Joseph-Armand Bombardier, the company’s creator, was always looking for new and innovative ways to do things, and he recognized the potential of making small, agile boats.

 The initial Sea-Doo prototype was created in 1968.
 For its time, it was a completely new kind of personal watercraft, combining the maneuverability of a snowmobile with the capacity to travel on water.
-When the first model, simply called Sea-Doo, was released into the market, fans of water sports were quick to take notice.
+When the first model, simply called Sea-Doo, was released, water-sports fans were quick to take notice.

 The brand went into mass production in 1969.
-The first models came with 318 cubic centimeter two-stroke engines.
-These early watercraft could be 40 km/h, which was fast for their time.
+The first models came with 318-cubic-centimeter two-stroke engines.
+These early watercraft could reach 40 km/h, which was fast for their time.

 But even with its early success, production ended in 1970.
-Several causes led to this decision, including Bombardier’s strategic revisions and dependability problems with the early versions.
+Several factors led to this decision, including Bombardier’s strategic revisions and reliability issues with the early versions.

 Bombardier concentrated on other economic sectors during the 1970s and early 1980s, such as rail transportation and snowmobile manufacturing.
 Nevertheless, the concept of personal watercraft was not abandoned.